ll7/paf22/doc/research/07_requirements.md

-# Title of wiki page
+# Requirements

-**Summary:** This page functions a template for who to build knowledge articles for everyone to understand.
-The basic structure should be kept for all articles.
-This template further contains a cheat sheet with the most useful markdown syntax.
+**Summary:** This page contains the requirements obtained from the Carla Leaderboard website as well as former projects in the `Praktikum Autonomes Fahren`

 ---